mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 When Xcode builds your app, it does it in a two step process:
 1. Build all targets that your app depends on.
-2. Create your app wrapper/directory and then copy everything in the right place.
-To use Xcode jargon, the frameworks will get **Embedded** into the app bundle/wrapper.
+2. Create your app wrapper / directory and then copy everything in the right place.
+To use Xcode jargon, the frameworks will get **Embedded** into the app bundle / wrapper.

 🔍: Make sure you go and inspect the app bundle and see its content.
 You can even do this for your `/Applications` directory of your macos as well.
 You can also ditch Xcode and make your app without it.
 For more on that see [Building osx app bundle](https://stackoverflow.com/questions/1596945/building-osx-app-bundle)